jina-ai/devrel-heartmaker/README.md

 # Heart Maker

+<p align="center">
+<img align="center" src="example.png">
+</p>

 This script:
 - scrapes a list of contributor avatar URLs from a `README.md` file ([example](https://github.com/jina-ai/jina/#contributors-))
-- plots them into a heart shape
+- creates a mosaic of the images in the shape of a heart
 - presents the heart and allows user to save as image

-<p align="center">
-<img align="center" src="example.png">
-</p>

 ## Usage